kdvolder/jsoo_tut/README.md

 "A type from the JavaScript world", rather than a "plain Ocaml type".
 Even within the "JavaScript World" `Js_of_Ocaml` provides a rich type system to keep track of different types of things.
-In this case the return type represents a `paragraphElement` which is a rather specific type of element you can insert into a Dom tree.
+In this case the return type represents a `paragraphElement` which is a rather specific type of element (a `<p>` element is just one of many kinds of things you can insert into a Dom tree).

 Let's take a look at some of the other library functions used here as well as their types (Tip: if you have Ocaml Platform setup properly, you can hover over each of them in the VScode editor and see their types in a hover.
-Personally I find this extremely helpful when trying to work with unfamiliar library apis, or even familiar ones :-).
+Personally I find this extremely helpful when trying to work with unfamiliar library apis, or even familiar ones :-)

 The function `Js.string` has type `string -> Js.js_string Js.t`.
 In short, this function
 accepts a Ocaml `string` and converts it to a JavaScript string.
 Look at the details of